Knzmck/Homework-1/README.md

  ## Additional Features

  Title was added to website.
- Styling for new semantic tags was added or adjusted to fit asthetic of page on Style.css.
+ Styling for new semantic tags was added or adjusted to fit  aesthetic of page on Style.css.
  All images have alt descriptions.
  Div tags removed.